-NOTE 2: An external buffer zone is not required for the site covered by the indicator.

-- 6.6.6 In forest management, The Organization takes into consideration the following aspects of game management: - The Organization maintains as boggy game habitats such peatlands that no longer are economically viable for timber production. - 2) In tending of seedling stands and in thinning, important thickets and deciduous trees are retained for the game. - 6.6.7 In ditch cleaning and supplementary ditching, The Organization restores drained mires representing a mire type classified as critically endangered (CR) in the 2018 assessment of threatened habitats (Annex 6), if appropriate for nature conservation.

-NOTE: This does not apply to thin-peated spruce mires transferred into peatland heaths.

-6.6.8 In all management activities, The Organization preserves fixed relics of culture historical value.

-NOTE: The obligation applies to the fixed relics of the Antiquities Act.
-The preservation of sites requires guidelines approved by the authorities, use of an up-to-date register of ancient relics and, in some cases, contact with the Finnish Heritage Agency or the Regional Museum.
+- e) NOTE 2: An external buffer zone\ is not required for the site covered by the indicator. - 6.6.1.6 In forest management, The Organization takes into consideration the following aspects of game management: - The Organization maintains as boggy game habitats such peatlands\ that no longer are economically viable for timber production. - 2) In tending of seedling stands and in thinning, important thickets and deciduous trees are retained for the game. - 6.6.1.7 In ditch cleaning and supplementary ditching\, The Organization restores drained mires representing a mire type classified as critically endangered (CR) in the 2018 assessment of threatened habitats (Annex 6), if appropriate for nature conservation. - NOTE: This does not apply to thin-peated spruce mires transferred into peatland\ heaths. - 6.6.2.
+In all management activities, The Organization preserves fixed relics of culture historical value. - NOTE: The obligation applies to the fixed relics of the Antiquities Act.
+The preservation of sites requires guidelines approved by the authorities, use of an up-to-date register of ancient relics and, in some cases, contact with the Finnish Heritage Agency or the Regional Museum. - 6.6.3 Engagement is conducted where necessary with relevant authorities to avoid, prevent, and control illegal: - a) hunting (including trapping), - b) fishing, - c) collecting activities - 6.6.4 The Organization reports any detected hunting, fishing or collecting related illegalities to the authorities.

-- 6.6.9.
-Engagement is conducted where necessary with relevant authorities to avoid, prevent, and control illegal: - a) hunting (including trapping), - b) fishing, - c) collecting activities - 6.6.10 The Organization reports any detected hunting, fishing or collecting related illegalities to the authorities. - 6.7 The Organization shall protect or restore natural watercourses, water bodies, riparian zones and their connectivity.
-The Organization shall avoid negative impacts on water quality and quantity and mitigate and remedy those that occur. - 6.7.1 The Organization preserved a buffer zone determined by the topography and soil type adjacent to water bodies (including seashores) and small waters.
-The sites are left with a minimum of an untreated and/or a covered buffer zone in accordance with the table below.
+- 6.7 The Organization\ shall protect\ or restore\ natural watercourses, water bodies\, riparian zones\ and their connectivity\.
+The Organization\ shall avoid negative impacts on water quality and quantity and mitigate and remedy those that occur. - 6.7.1 The Organization preserved a buffer zone\ determined by the topography and soil type adjacent to water bodies (including seashores) and small waters\.
+The sites are left with a minimum of an untreated and/or a covered buffer zone\ in accordance with the table below.

-Site Buffer zone part with no treatment; width Buffer zone part with treatment retaining tree cover; width Total buffer zone; width a) Seas 15 m approx. 10 m approx. 25 m b) Lakes 10 m In the edge of the compartment bordering the untreated buffer zone, trees smaller than commercial pulp timber and, if possible, also larger deciduous trees are retained.
+Site Buffer zone part with no treatment; width Buffer zone part with treatment retaining tree cover; width Total buffer zon e; width a) Seas 15 m 56pprox 10 m 56pprox 25 m b) Lakes 10 m In the edge of the compartment bordering the untreated buffer zone , trees smaller than commercial pulp timber and, if possible, also larger deciduous trees are retained.
 10 m c) Ponds 10 m, unless the law requires further.
-In the edge of the compartment bordering the untreated buffer zone, trees smaller than commercial pulp timber and, if possible, also larger deciduous trees are retained.
-10 m d) Rivers, other than those referred in indicator 6.5.1.3 point k).
-15 m In the edge of the compartment bordering the untreated buffer zone, trees smaller than commercial pulp 15 m timber and, if possible, also larger deciduous trees are retained. e) Brooks heavily modified (brooks turned into ditches) N/A 10 m buffer zone, where the shrub layer and trees smaller than commercial pulp timber are retained, and site preparation is not carried out.
+In the edge of the compartment bordering the untreated buffer zone , trees smaller than commercial pulp timber and, if possible, also larger deciduous trees are retained.
+10 m d) Rivers, other than those referred in indicator 6.5.1.3 point j).
+15 m In the edge of the compartment bordering the untreated buffer zone , trees smaller than commercial pulp timber and, if possible, also larger deciduous trees are retained.
+15 m e) Brooks heavily modified ( brooks turned into ditches) N/A 10 m buffer zone , where the shrub layer and trees smaller than commercial pulp timber are retained, and site preparation is not carried out.
 10 m